PedroRegisPOAR/PedroRegisPOAR/README.md

 > "Program testing can be used to show the presence of bugs, but never to show their absence!" ― Edsger W. Dijkstra.

+> "There are only two hard things in Computer Science: cache invalidation and naming things." ― Phil Karlton.

 > "I would rather have questions that can't be answered than answers that can't be questioned." ― Richard P. Feynman.

-> "Living is worthwhile if one can contribute in some small way to this endless chain of progress." ― Paul A.M.
-Dirac.
+> "Living is worthwhile if one can contribute in some small way to this endless chain of progress." ― Paul A. M. Dirac.

 #### Contact